adica/embed-items/README.md

 # embed-items

+* introduction - where I work, what we doing there, and what is the problem with the embed.
-* what we did until now
+* what we did until now - `iframe` with `src`, the source is on our servers
-* what we would do in the future
+* what we would do in the future - `web components` short intoduction
 * freindly iframe
-  * what is it
+  * what is it - A friendly iframe is an iframe that shares the same domain as the main page it is hosted on (an iframe without `src`).
   * pros
     * faster
     * seo